KomodoPlatform/NotaryNodes/season5/candidates/jorian/README.md

 I am donating 33% of the NN income to the TOKEL project, every first day of the month.

 With the rest of the funds I can work towards freeing more time to be more involved in the Tokel project, as well as other projects.

+## Contacts:

+- my username is jorian#4555 in the Komodo Discord
+- my email is hey@jorian.dev